-You will be amazed how fast your chicks grow in the next few weeks.
-One day they are still fuzzy chicks and the next day they are feathering out and flying all around.
+You will be amazed at how fast your chicks grow in the next few weeks.
+One day, they are still fuzzy chicks, and the next day they are feathering out and flying all around.
 They are fascinating little creatures that can provide a lot of entertainment but can also be very messy.

 *Put their waterer up on a brick to prevent shaving overtaking it.

 *Chicks like to perch; stack a few brinks up so they can rest on them.